buddyboss/buddyboss-platform/README.md

 Welcome to the BuddyBoss Platform repository on GitHub.
-Here you can browse the source, look at [open issues](https://github.com/buddyboss/buddyboss-platform/issues) and keep track of development progress in our [Project Board](https://github.com/buddyboss/buddyboss-platform/projects/1).
+Here you can browse the source, look at [open issues](https://github.com/buddyboss/buddyboss-platform/issues) and keep track of development progress in our [project board](https://github.com/buddyboss/buddyboss-platform/projects/1).

 ## Documentation